francescobonesi/synthesia-backend-challenge/ReadMe.md

 * AWS RDS instead of MariaDB
 * Spring Boot api service: deployed and exposed as AWS Lambda through AWS API Gateway, with adaptation and java native compilation (for optimizing start up times)
-* Spring Boot job service: deployed as ECS service, because takes too much time to be deployed as Lambda.
+* Spring Boot job service: deployed as ECS service, because each job takes too much time to be deployed as Lambda.
 * React single page app: deployed as hosted static website on AWS S3, with AWS Cloudfront on top if needed